Greeting from the Department of Speech-Language Pathology at New York Medical College!

 Academic Program: Located in an academic health center environment, the program draws on unique academic and clinical resources of the university to teach the skills required of speech-language pathologists as they fill an expanding role health care settings such as hospitals, rehabilitation centers, and skilled nursing facilities.
 The academic program has a well-designed sequence of courses to provide students with the foundational information needed to excel in subsequent clinical course.
 Unique to our program are the following activities:

 Clinical Program: The first two semesters of clinical work occur in the department’s on-site clinic, Boston Children’s Health Physicians Division of Speech-Language Pathology.
-You can find more information about our on-campus clinic at (link to BCHP Division of SLP site).
+You can find more information about our on-campus clinic.
 The program offers three external rotation opportunities that occur during the final three semesters of the program and include:

 External Practicum: Healthcare Setting (e.g., acute care hospital, acute, subacute, or long-term rehabilitation facility, pediatric inpatient facility, outpatient medical setting, etc.)